the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 }
 ~~~~~~~~

-That will fix the issue with a stale state in between.
+That will fix the issue with a stale state.
 Since it is a function, you can extract the function for an improved readability.
 That's one more advantage to use a function over an object.
 The function can live outside of the component.
 But you have to use a higher order function to pass the result.
 After all you want to update the state based on the fetched result from the API.

 {lang=javascript}
 ~~~~~~~~